elg34/notes/lenovo-yoga-530-archlinux.md

 ## Other functions

 - Plasma works great with wayland
-- Used kde interface to change touchpad behaviour
+- Used kde interface to change touchpad and keyboard behaviour
+- pulseaudio works immediately with output sound
+- if using something like keepass, the kde clipboard can randomly mess copying, can be fixed in the clipboard settings